complexlogic/rsgain/README.md

 ### Easy Mode

 Easy Mode recursively scans your entire music library using the recommended settings for each file type.
-You can use Easy Mode if the following conditions apply:

-- Your music library is organized by album i.e. each album has its own folder
-- In each album folder, all audio files are of the same type.
-It is acceptable to have non-audio files mixed in such as log files or artwork, but if multiple *audio* file types are detected, the folder will not be scanned.

 Easy Mode is invoked with the command `rsgain easy` followed by the root of the directory you want to scan:

 ```bash